2301 Plastic Surgery: Michael A. Bogdan, MD, FACS

 Breast Lift

-As we age, gravity takes its toll on our bodies in various ways.
-Unfortunately for women, the delicate breast tissue does not hold up as well to the effects of aging and gravity as they might like.
-In addition, the hormonal changes that occur during pregnancy can accelerate the breakdown of breast tissue, leaving the breasts sagging and droopy.
-Dr. Michael Bogdan and Dr. Roger Cason perform mastopexy operations (also known as breast lift surgery) for women from Fort Worth, Frisco, and Plano, TX, and other communities near Grapevine, who want to restore their breasts to a more youthful position.
+Unfortunately for women, delicate breast tissue cannot withstand the effects of aging and gravity indefinitely.
+In addition, hormonal changes that occur during pregnancy can accelerate the breakdown of breast tissue, leaving the breasts sagging and droopy.
+Dr. Michael Bogdan and Dr. Roger Cason perform mastopexy surgery, also known as breast lift, for women who want to restore their breasts to a more youthful shape and position.

 What Is Breast Lift Surgery?

-Mastopexy involves removing the excess, stretched skin and tightening the surrounding tissue.
+Mastopexy involves removing excess, stretched skin and tightening the surrounding tissue.
 During your consultation, our surgeons will discuss various surgical options with you.
-They understands it’s natural to want limited incisions, which is why they will carefully explain the reasoning behind their chosen techniques and incision patterns.
+They understand it’s natural to want limited incisions, so they will carefully explain the reasoning behind their chosen techniques and incision patterns.

 Concentric Breast Lift